Quantum generative model on bicycle-sharing system and an application: Method

 \subsection{Mapping Quantum Outputs to Transition Matrices}

 The connection between the quantum circuit and the probability transition matrices is established through measurement.
-Given an initial ``from state'' $i$ at time $0$, the operator $U_f$ prepares the corresponding basis state $\ket{i}$.
+Given an initial state $m$ at time $0$, the operator $U_{0}$ prepares the corresponding basis state $\ket{m}$.
 The circuit then evolves this state under the parameterized time-evolution operator $U(\vec{\theta},t)$.
-Measuring the target qubits at time $t$ yields outcome $j \in \{0,\dots,N-1\}$ with probability
+Measuring the target qubits at time $t$ yields outcome $n \in \{0,\dots,N-1\}$ with probability

-This probability distribution is directly compared with the empirical transition probabilities $T_{dt}(j|i)$ obtained from data.
+This probability distribution is directly compared with the $T_{d,t}(n|m)$ obtained from data.
 In this way, the quantum circuit acts as a generative model that reproduces the observed transition matrix through repeated sampling.

-For multi-dimensional data, the joint measurement outcome $(j_1,j_2,\dots,j_D)$ represents the simultaneous states of all $D$ ports.
-The corresponding joint probability $P^{\vec{\theta}}_{dd't}(j,j')$ is then used to evaluate correlations across ports in the cost function.
+For multi-dimensional data, the joint measurement outcome $(n_{0},n_{1},\dots,n_{D-1})$ represents the simultaneous states of all $D$ ports.
+The corresponding joint probability $P^{\vec{\theta}}_{d,d',t}(n,n')$ is then used to evaluate correlations across ports in the cost function.

+Figure\;\ref{fig:2_3} summarizes the relationship between time series data, probability transition matrix, and quantum circuit.
+This picture focuses on some fixed $t$ but the same relationship holds for any $t$.
+The probability transition matrices are aggregated for each port $d$ and time $t$ via SAX discritization by collecting time series data of the same data point.
+In the case of bicycle-sharing, each probability transition matrix is aggregated by collecting over multiple days data for the same port and time.
+Probability transition matrices are also evaluated by measurement of the quantum circuit, which will trained so that these two estimates are close.